-15. The Research Endowment Fund was established in February 2009 with an endowment of \$18 billion.
-The investment income of the endowment is intended to -

-(a) replace, from the 2010/11 academic year onwards, \$506 million of annual recurrent subvention to the Research Grants Council (RGC) for distribution as earmarked research grants to the UGC-funded institutions; and

-(b) support theme-based research4 with investment income of up to \$4 billion of the Research Endowment Fund, thus allowing the institutions to work on research proposals on themes of a more long-term nature and strategically beneficial to the development of Hong Kong.

-16. In the 2011/12 academic year, the amount of earmarked research grant is \$795 million, comprising funding derived from the investment income of the Research Endowment Fund and another \$100 million redeployed from the recurrent grants.
+- 18. The Research Endowment Fund was established in February 2009 with an original endowment of \$18 billion.
+The investment income of the endowment is intended to - (a) replace, from the 2010/11 academic year onwards, \$506 million of annual recurrent subvention to RGC for distribution as earmarked research grants to the UGC-funded institutions; and - (b) support theme-based research with investment income of up to \$4 billion of the Research Endowment Fund, thus allowing the institutions to work on research proposals on themes of a more long-term nature and strategically beneficial to the development of Hong Kong. - 19.
+The Theme-based Research Scheme was launched in 2010, with the following three themes selected: promoting good health; developing a sustainable environment; and enhancing Hong Kong's strategic position as a regional and international business centre.
+In the 2011/12 academic year, the amount of earmarked research grant is \$795 million, comprising funding derived from the investment income of the Research Endowment Fund and another \$100 million redeployed from the Block Grant.
+We expect the amount will continue to ramp up in the 2012/13 to 2014/15 triennium when the Theme-based Research Scheme is in full swing.

+4 Sub-degree programmes of HKIEd are subject to a different scale of tuition fees.
+The bulk of HKIEd's sub-degree programme tuition fees refers to the Certificate in Education courses which are currently charged at \$15.040.
-17. To enhance the research capacity of the higher education sector, the Chief Executive proposed in the 2011-12 Policy Address to inject \$5 billion into the Research Endowment Fund.
-The investment income from \$3 billion will fund the self-financing degree sector on a competitive basis to enhance academic and research development.
-The investment income of the remaining \$2 billion will replace the existing recurrent provision of \$100 million to RGC to provide stable research funding for UGC-funded institutions.

-18. UGC's report on the Higher Education Review recommends that we should review periodically self-financing institutions' access to competitive research funding.
-We agree that part of the competitive research funding should be open to applications from academics in the local self-financing degree sector.
-The investment income from \$3 billion of the proposed injection will be distributed on a competitive basis to full-time academics in the local self-financing degree sector (including applications submitted by such academics in collaboration with academics from UGC-funded institutions).

-19. As the research capacity of our self-financing institutions will take some time to mature in quantity and quality, we envisage that the number of successful research proposals from self-financing institutions may need time to gear up.
-Unused investment income in the short run will be retained as seed money to generate more investment income for future use by the self-financing institutions.
+- 20. To enhance the research capacity of the higher education sector, we plan to make an injection of \$5 billion endowment into the Research Endowment Fund subject to FC's approval.
+The investment income from \$2 billion of the endowment will replace the \$100 million annual recurrent subvention to RGC for distribution as earmarked research grants to the UGC-funded institutions, thus providing greater funding stability and certainty.
+To allow sufficient run-in time, we will only start to draw down the investment income of the Research Endowment Fund to support research projects in the UGC sector from the 2013/14 academic year onwards.
+The RGC will continue to determine the allocation of earmarked research grants on its own and in accordance with the established method. - 21.
+UGC's report on the Higher Education Review recommends that we should review periodically self-financing institutions' access to competitive research funding.
+We support that part of the competitive research funding should be open to applications from academics at the local self-financing degree sector.
+The investment income from the remaining \$3 billion of the injection will be distributed on a competitive basis to full-time academics in the local self-financing degree sector (including applications submitted by such academics in collaboration with academics from UGC-funded institutions). - 22.
+As the research capacity of our self-financing institutions will take some time to mature in quantity and quality, we envisage that the number of successful research proposals from self-financing institutions may need time to gear up.
+Unused investment income in the short run will be retained in the endowment fund as seed money to generate more investment income for future use.
 We will keep in view the actual utilisation of the competitive research funding.

-4 The Theme-based Research Scheme was launched in 2010, with the following three themes selected: promoting good health; developing a sustainable environment; and enhancing Hong Kong's strategic position as a regional and international business centre.

-20. The investment income of the remaining \$2 billion will replace the existing recurrent provision of \$100 million to RGC for distribution as earmarked research grants to UGC-funded institutions, thus providing greater funding stability and certainty.
-To allow sufficient run-in time, we will only start to draw down the investment income of the Research Endowment Fund to support research projects in the UGC sector from the 2013/14 academic year onwards.
-RGC will continue to determine the allocation of earmarked research grants on its own and in accordance with the established method.

-FINANCIAL IMPLICATIONS
+IMPLICATIONS OF THE PROPOSAL

-21. The recommended Cash Limit for the 2012/13 to 2014/15 triennium is \$42,208.9 million.
-The estimated cash flow, by financial years, is as follows -

-Financial Year \$ million

-2012 - 13 10,403.0

-2013 - 14 13,982.2

-2014 - 15 14,244.0

-2015 - 16 3,579.7

-То otal 42,208.9

-Subject to Members' agreement, we will include the necessary provision in the annual Estimates of the relevant financial years.
-In line with the established arrangement, the Cash Limit, once determined, will not be adjusted during the period except for adjustments to take into account changes in the assumed income, any new initiatives from the Government and any further civil service pay adjustment.

-22. The injection into the Research Endowment Fund will require one-off funding of \$5 billion.
-We will earmark sufficient funding in the 2012-13 Estimates.
-The investment income from \$3 billion of the injection will provide new competitive research funds for the local self-financing degree sector and the investment income from the remaining \$2 billion will replace the existing annual recurrent funding of \$100 million to RGC starting from the 2013/14 academic year.

-23. Pending further discussion on implementation details for providing competitive research funding to the local self-financing degree sector, we are not able to assess at this stage the exact manpower implications.
-We will seek additional resources in accordance with the established mechanism as appropriate.
+23. The proposal has financial, staffing, economic and sustainability implications as set out at Annex D. The proposal is in conformity with the Basic Law, including the provisions concerning human rights.
+It has no productivity or environmental implications.